Are you keeping your dog confined in one room while at work or away for the day? Here are my Dos and Don’ts for dog-proofing a room!

 Why dogs don’t belong in the “backyard” – READ NOW!

 DO provide fresh water and food for your dog.
+ALWAYS.

 DO keep unnecessary food out of reach (besides your dog’s meal during the time).